• Skip to main content

 When it comes to affordability, no orthodontic treatment matches at-home clear aligners.
 These aligners are very similar to in-office options, except they are more limited in their scope of treatment and administered remotely.
 Most companies use a flat-rate pricing structure — meaning you pay the same amount no matter how many aligners you need — and treatment usually falls somewhere in the $1,200–$2,500 range.

 Our top-ranked remote aligner provider is Byte.
 They have a sticker price of $1,999 for their all-day aligners and $2,399 for Byte At-Night.
-They aren’t the most affordable but they offer a lot of value for the cost, with treatment plans that average four months and a lifetime smile guarantee.
+They aren’t the most affordable but they offer a lot of value for the cost, with treatment plans that they claim average 4–5 months and a lifetime smile guarantee.
 And unlike most at-home aligner companies, they handle the entire insurance process for you.
 Check out our guide on insurance coverage with Byte for more info.

 Braces

-Braces may not have the same draw as aligners but they are the most time-testing orthodontic appliance and have the widest scope of treatment.
+Braces may not have the same draw as aligners but they are the most time-tested orthodontic appliance and have the widest scope of treatment.
 In some cases, they are more affordable than aligners, though more discreet and innovative options can outprice them.
 In most cases, you’ll pay $4,000–$6,000 for braces.
 There are a lot of factors that can increase or decrease that price, though.
 See our guide on the true cost of braces to get a clearer picture.

 What Does Dental Insurance Usually Cover?